 Fact: Sexual violence can happen to anyone.
 While most victims of sexual assault are women, anyone can be a victim regardless of their age, race, national origin, gender, religion, sexual orientation, socio-economic class, educational status, or ability.

-Fact: One of the biggest myths about rape is that it happens out of sexual desire.
+Fact: Rape is an act of violence.
+It is a life-threatening experience.
+While sexual attraction may have some influence, acts of sexual violence are fundamentally rooted in power and control.
+Sexual assault is not simply a “crime of passion” where the perpetrator “losses control.”
 Many people have sexual desires, but not everyone commits sexual assault.
-This leads us to blame the victim and fail to hold the perpetrator accountable for their actions.
+Holding this perspective leads us to blame the victim and fail to hold the perpetrator accountable for their actions.
+Consider:

 - Survivors of rape, such as children or the elderly, are not always those society would consider sexually attractive.

 - Seventy percent of sexual assaults are partially or fully planned in advance, not “lustful” actions in the moment.

 - Most rapists have available sexual relationships.

 - Men and women have the same ability to control their “biological urges” to have sex.

 Fact: Most (about 90 percent of) sexual assault survivors know their perpetrator.
 In many cases, the person who commits the violence is a neighbor, friend, acquaintance, co-worker, classmate, spouse, partner, or ex-partner…and not a stranger in the bushes or a dark alley,